mritunjaysharma394/vowpal-wiki/Dependencies.md

 ## Windows
 On Windows dependencies are managed with either Nuget, open `vowpalwabbit/vw.sln` in Visual Studio 2017 and restore Nuget dependencies.

+Note: Visual Studio 2015 must be installed so that the v140 toolchain is present.
+Windows 8.1 SDK must be installed as well.

 [Next step: building on Windows](https://github.com/VowpalWabbit/vowpal_wabbit/wiki/Building#windows)

 #### Experimental: CMake build system on Windows